MirMurr/Musicon-store/README.md

 # CodeCademy - Musicon store project with handlebars.js

      Part of the design (layout) and images were provided by CodeCademy.
 I added media queries to the CSS so that it renders properly on mobile devices as           well.
 I added hamburger menu for navbar on smaller screen sizes.

-    I applied handlebars.js and I added media queries to adapt the design for smaller screen sizes.
-I added a hamburger menu for the navbar on smaller screen sizes.
+    I applied handlebars.js to create reusable HTML templates.

 ## Table of contents